MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 ## Functionality description

 When an API request is made, the Intelligent Order Management Fulfillment optimization engine (DOM) is invoked to return the best fulfillment source for each line, based on the preconfigured fulfillment optimization strategies and constraints.
-If the request contains a carrier such as FedEx, the carrier pickup schedule is looked at in conjunction with the working calendar of the fulfillment source, and the next available pickup time is sent to the carrier APIs.
+If the request contains a carrier such as FedEx, the carrier pickup schedule is looked at with the working calendar of the fulfillment source, and the next available pickup time is sent to the carrier APIs.
 The response to the DOM API combines both a fulfillment plan and the carrier output, and presents them back to the calling application.

 ## Sample API request